mahdeslami11/pyannote-audio/tutorials/data_preparation/README.md

 $ export PYANNOTE_DATABASE_CONFIG=${DOWNLOAD_TO}/database.yml
 ```

-**Congratulations:** you have just defined a new `pyannote.database` protocol called `AMI.SpeakerDiarization.MixHeadset` that will be used in other tutorials.
+**Congratulations:** you have just defined a new experimental protocol called `AMI.SpeakerDiarization.MixHeadset` and a bunch of `MUSAN` collections that will be used in other tutorials.

 That's all folks!